 Inform your doctor if you are receiving phototherapy.
 Using phototherapy while using Vectical may result in unwanted side effects.

 Always follow your doctor’s instructions exactly when using Vectical.

-Rarely, Vectical may cause hypercalcemia or increase your risk for kidney stones.
+Rarely, Vectical may increase your risk for kidney stones.
 Contact your doctor immediately if you experience worsening psoriasis, fatigue, nausea, constipation, confusion, abnormally increased thirst or urine output, pain during urination, severe pain in your back or side that spreads down to the groin, pink or brown urine, or persistent need to urinate.

 Vectical Ointment (Calcitriol) — RxList

 We never share your personal information with anyone.